A single-projection three-dimensional reconstruction algorithm for scanning transmission electron microscopy data

 To account for this, density functional theory (DFT) calculations were performed to determine the extent of compositional and structural influences on the oxygen positions.
-We use the parameter $x$ to describe the position of O on the Wyckoff site 48$f$ ($x$,$\frac{1}{8}$,$\frac{1}{8}$) of the Fd$\overline{3}$m (No. 227-2) space group, where $x$=0.375 gives a centered oxygen column and $x$=0.3125 is the maximum amount of oxygen off-centering allowed in the pyrochlore structure~\cite{Subramanian1983}.
-Values of $x$ for different structural variations are given in Table~\ref{tab:dft}.
-Incorporating biaxial strain, stoichiometry variations (through the inclusion of oxygen vacancies) and an explicit YSZ/PIO interface do not cause in significant changes in $x$.
+We use the parameter $x$ to describe the position of O on the Wyckoff site 48$f$ ($x$,$\frac{1}{8}$,$\frac{1}{8}$) of the Fd$\overline{3}$m (No. 227-2) space group, where $x$=0.375 gives a centered oxygen column and $x$=0.3125 is the maximum amount of oxygen off-centering allowed in the pyrochlore structure~\citep{Subramanian1983}.
+Values of $x$ for different structural variations are given in Table~\ref{tab:dft} (details in the supplementary material).
+Incorporating biaxial strain, stoichiometry variations (through the inclusion of oxygen vacancies) and an explicit YSZ/PIO interface do not cause significant changes in $x$.
 For 37.5\% cation antisite defects, there is a considerable increase in $x$, indicating that a large proportion of antisite defects could induce a noticable change to the alternating pattern.
-Simulated STEM images of this amount of disorder are shown in Fig.~S7 with high levels of disorder (50\% cation antisites) providing reasonable agreement with ABF-STEM experiment.
-ABF-STEM images from a sample of the same material prepared such that the \PIO-\ZrO\ interface could be viewed in cross-section revealed regions where the alternating centered and delocalized oxygen columns were visible and areas where adjacent oxygen columns appeared centered (see SM Fig.~S8).
-This suggests that alternating oxygen column order is likely present in layered nanodomains within the sample.
-Cation disorder, either from the growth process or damage to the specimen during ion milling, can modify local layered oxygen order and is not noticeable when the sample is viewed in plan-view projection in the electron microscope.
+Simulated STEM images of this amount of disorder are shown in Fig.~\ref{fig:PIOdisorder}(b)-(f).
+We see that some individual oxygen columns are contracted.
+However, such a high proportion (37.5\% and above) of cation antisite defects seem unlikely - we hypothesise that some smaller amount of antisite disorder is likely a factor contributing to the lack of localized-delocalized oxygen column ordering but cannot, on its own, fully explain the observed phenomenon.
+ABF-STEM images from a sample of the same material prepared such that the \PIO-\ZrO\ interface could be viewed in cross-section revealed regions where the alternating centered and delocalized oxygen columns were visible and areas where adjacent oxygen columns appeared to be centered, see Fig.~\ref{fig:PIOdisorder}(g).
+This suggests this alternating oxygen column order is likely present in nano-domains within the sample and cation disorder, either from the growth process or damage during imaging, results in alternating order and is not noticeable when the sample is viewed in plan-view projection in the electron microscope.